Can Russia and the US make their teams jump through the hoop?

 – First published … February 22, 2016 –

-The US and Russia have adopted “Terms for a Cessation of Hostilities in Syria” and propose that a ceasefire start on Saturday at midnight Damascus time.
+The US and Russia have adopted “Terms for a Cessation of Hostilities in Syria” and propose that a ceasefire starting on Saturday at midnight Damascus time.
 Terror groups, such as ISIS and Al-Nusra, are not part of the truce.

 According to the statement, the truce will “be applied to [all] those parties to the Syrian conflict that have indicated their commitment” to accept its terms.
 It will exclude Islamic State, Al Nusra Front and “other terrorist organizations designated by the UN Security Council.”